 At six-and-a-half minutes long, this is a break up song of sorts.
 “The damage is done,” Thom Yorke declares.
 “This goes beyond me, beyond you.”
 Finally, and admittedly I only discovered this on Genius, the phrase “efil ym fo flah” is looped repeatedly throughout the rest of the track.
 Backwards, it says “half of my life.”
 Last year, Yorke and his wife divorced after 23 years, which indeed was half of his life.

 This is a diverse album in a number of strange ways.
-Nearly every track would fit seamlessly into any one of Radiohead’s last six albums; the lyrics are predominantly cryptic poetry, although there are remarkable moments of clarity throughout; the music, equal parts electronic and organic, in no way feels like the kind where you could quickly note something like, “this is Radiohead’s foray into electronic music.”
+Nearly every track could probably slip into any of their last six, what with the cryptic lyrics peppered with momentarily remarkable clarity throughout; the music, equal parts electronic and organic, in no way feels like the kind where you could quickly note something like, “this is Radiohead’s foray into electronic music.”
 Sweeping and dramatic at times, confronting and minimal at others, with subtle intricacies, booming brass and even folk-tinged moments blending together, a melting pot of their own prior musical triumphs.

 Decks Dark is a sonic universe unto itself.
 It has a full melody and solid instrumentation, including brass embellishments, courtesy of the London Contemporary orchestra (who feature throughout the entire album) and synth lashes, a nod to their Amnesiac days, when more – not less – was more.
 Piano trickles burrow into each ear, while Yorke sings on one of his longstanding favourite metaphors – alien life (but really, humans).
 It opens up with stunning choral phrasing, rich and muffled, like mermaids beneath a turquoise sea.
 The dark yet catchy syncopated rhythm, with thick bass and flickers of distorted guitar adding a crisp, textured edge – I could easily picture this on Hail to the Thief.